-Millions of people have disabilities that affect how they use the web, and with the web becoming an increasingly important resource for many aspects of life, it is essential that it be accessible to those with disabilities in order to provide equal access and equal opportunity to all.
+As the the web becomes an important resource for many aspects of life, it is essential that it be accessible to those with disabilities.

 Web accessibility encompasses all disabilities that affect access to the Web, including visual, auditory, physical, speech, cognitive, and neurological disabilities.
-There are several governments, organizations and non-profits currently working to set in place standards on accessibility for sites and software.
+There are several government organizations and non-profits working to set standards on accessibility for sites and software.

-TechMatrix is a product of the National Center for Technology Innovation (NCTI) and Center for Implementing Technology in Education (CITEd) and offers assistive and learning technology products for students with special needs as well as learn what questions to ask and how to make informed tech decisions.
+TechMatrix is a product of the National Center for Technology Innovation (NCTI) and Center for Implementing Technology in Education (CITEd) and offers assistive and learning technology products for students and others with special needs and offers thorough information to make informed tech decisions.

-Able Data provides objective information on more than 35,000 assistive products available to consumers, organizations, professionals, and caregivers within the United States.
-On their site you can research information on assistive products, as well as information about the companies that make and sell them.
+Able Data provides objective information on thousands of assistive products available to consumers, organizations, professionals, and caregivers within the United States.
+On the site, you can research information on assistive products, as well as information about the companies that make and sell them.

-The Center for Accessible Technology provides access to computers for people with disabilities so children with disabilities can succeed in school, adults with disabilities can find and keep jobs, and all people with disabilities can benefit from the digital revolution.
-The Accessible Technology Coalition, a project of the Center for Accessible Technology, launched a website to help people with disabilities, and those who work with them, make informed decisions about assistive technology.
-The Coalition is training 500 service providers and disability issues specialists to use their website.
+The Center for Accessible Technology provides access to computers for people with disabilities, so that children with disabilities can succeed in school, adults with disabilities can find and keep jobs, and all people with disabilities can benefit from the digital revolution.
+The Accessible Technology Coalition maintains a website to help people with disabilities and those who work with them, tomake informed decisions about assistive technology.

 Computers have accessibility options built into the operating system that you can adjust for vision, hearing, and mobility.
 Below we’ve demonstrated how to access and change these on your computer and where to go to get more information and tutorials.